 As you begin strategizing and forming your inbound marketing campaign, you’ll want to ensure these deliverables are ready for your audience.
 Ahead, we’ll discuss each deliverable in more detail so your sales numbers can begin their upward climb.

-Does your website have all 10?
-Learn the secrets to driving more traffic to your website, generating more leads, and ultimately increasing sales.
+Does your luxury website include any of these common mistakes?
+Learn the secrets to driving more traffic to your luxury website, generating more leads, and ultimately increasing sales.

 Optimizing your website should be the first order of business for your inbound marketing campaign.
 What kinds of deliverables do you want to ensure are present on your newly designed website?
 Here’s a list:

-Another inbound marketing deliverable to incorporate into your campaign is downloadable content.
+Another inbound marketing deliverable to incorporate into your campaign is downloadable content

 People like to get something for nothing.
 That’s why you should incentivize the lead to give you their contact information by offering downloadable content.
 You can either provide a download button right in the opt-in form or send the lead a download link in their welcome email.
 Knowing they have the content coming will encourage the lead to open that first email.